 DRM System Name is used to signal the type of DRM as specified in §9.3.1.1.
-The value of the DRM System Name for Marlin BB and MS3 SHALL be set to "urn:dvb:casystemid:19188", the decimal number format of CA_System_ID for Marlin.
+The value of the DRM System Name for Marlin BB and MS3 is set to "urn:dvb:casystemid:19188", the decimal number format of CA\System\ID for Marlin.